aackerman/circular-dependency-plugin/README.md

 Circular dependencies are often a necessity in complex software, the presence of a circular dependency doesn't always imply a bug, but in the case where you believe a bug exists, this module may help find it.

+### Webpack Versions

+The latest major version of this plugin `5`, supports webpack `4.x.x` as a peer dependency.
+Major version `4` of this plugin and below are intended to support webpack `3.x.x` and below as a peer dependency.

 ### Basic Usage

 ```js